 In this episode, I’m going to talk to you about career changes for teachers.
 We’ll cover how to know you should start pursuing a new career, career paths that you can pursue by leveraging your teaching experience without going back to school, and what you should know right now if you’re starting to think of a transition.

-Once again, this specific podcast episode might not be for everyone.
+This specific podcast episode might not be for everyone.
 But even if you’re in love with your current situation, it’s never a bad idea to tune in and have a “plan B” if you ever need to move on or find yourself in between jobs.

 How to know if leaving teaching is the right decision for you?